-Ms Kam Siu Lin was appointed as the Senior Assistant to the Chairman and CEO responsible for the distressed asset investment and property investment in PRC in December 1998.
+Ms. Kam Siu Lin was appointed as the senior assistant to the chairman and CEO responsible for the distressed asset investment and property investment in PRC in December 1998.
 She has extensive networks in PRC, especially in Guangdong, Beijing, Shanghai and Hong Kong.

-Ms Kam started her banking career at Hokkaido Takushoku Bank in March 1985 and was appointed as a chief representative of Guangzhou representative office of the bank in 1994 and afterwards.
-She is also currently a director of Uni-Asia Guangzhou Property Management Co., Ltd.
+Ms. Kam started her banking career at Hokkaido Takushoku Bank in March 1985 and was appointed as a chief representative of Guangzhou representative office of the bank in 1994 and afterwards.
+She is currently a director of Uni-Asia Guangzhou Property Management Co., Ltd. She is also responsible for property investment business in Hong Kong.